Ankur-3012/Portfolio_TEMPLATE/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available for free(in my github).

 ## Contributing